dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control.md

 Sets the range (minimum to maximum) for zoom when it is done automatically.

-> Auto-zoom is one of the enhanced features that require a license, and is only effective when used in conjunction with other functional products of Dynamsoft.
+> `EF_AUTO_ZOOM` is one of the enhanced features that require a license, and is only effective when used in conjunction with other functional products of Dynamsoft.

 ```typescript
 setAutoZoomRange(range: { min: number, max: number }): void;